 ● Medical protective clothing

-Winner started to produce cotton spunlace non-woven fabrics in 2005, and developed a variety of cotton-based medical and health care products based on them.
+Winner started to produce biodegradable non woven fabric in 2005, and developed a variety of cotton-based medical and health care products based on them.
 Since cotton fiber is cellulose with a large number of hydrophilic groups, and has a porous structure, cotton non-woven fabrics have excellent hygroscopicity and wicking effects.
-According to different application scenarios and product requirements, we have performed various special treatments on the cotton spunlace nonwoven fabric, such as dryness, dyeing, softness, antibacterial, spunlace composite, etc. Cotton spunlace non-woven fabrics are excellent in the application of sanitary pads, cotton tissue, wet wipes, baby and adult diapers, and other products.
-We provide customers with diversified product solutions based on market demand and changes in consumer trends.
+According to different application scenarios and product requirements, we have performed various special treatments on the non woven spunlace fabric, such as dryness, dyeing, softness, antibacterial, spunlace composite, etc. Cotton spunlace non-woven fabrics are excellent in the application of sanitary pads, cotton tissue, wet wipes, baby and adult diapers, and other products.
+As a leading non-woven fabric manufacturer, we provide customers with diversified product solutions based on market demand and changes in consumer trends.